paoloposso/DocumentStorage/readme.md

 The unit tests are in DocumentStorage.Test.
 Execute them using
 - ```dotnet test``` or
 - Run the tests individually opening the classes and selecting the tests to be run.

+# TODO

+- Upload and download documents
+- List documents
+- Get groups for a user
+- List all members of a group